Detailed guides to painful problems, treatments & moresitemap

 Almost any amount of activity may be like “overuse” if your knee has been disturbed by surgery.

-It’s also possible that some or all of these post-surgical cases are not really true IT band syndrome.
-In my experience, many of these patients are diagnosed quite carelessly by their surgeon, with a bit of a shrug, just tossing out a diagnosis that’s a rough fit for lateral knee pain.
-Most of them probably don’t actually know much about ITBS.
+In my exasperated experience, many cases of ITBS are diagnosed carelessly by surgeons, with a bit of a shrug, just tossing out an idea that’s a rough fit for lateral knee pain.
+Most of them probably don’t know much about ITBS.
+Surgery is notoriously prone to puzzling complications and many patients will struggle with a slow recovery.
+Maybe some post-surgical patients are being diagnosed with IT band syndrome simply because their symptoms superficially resemble it.

 An orphan injury: IT band syndrome neglected by science